 The first step in correcting inadequate wireless coverage is to understand all the features of the existing system.
 RMS Omega begins the process by having an RF engineer map the existing system.
 This step includes:

-- Identifying location and type of wireless access points, power outlets and antenna information
+- Identifying the location and type of wireless access points, power outlets, and antenna information.